Wipers (band): Influence and legacy

 Sage later remarked on their initial reception: "We weren't even really a punk band.
 See, we were even farther out in left field than the punk movement because we didn't even wish to be classified, and that was kind of a new territory. ...
 When we put out Is This Real? ... it definitely did not fit in; none of our records did.
 Then nine, ten years later people are saying: 'Yeah, it's the punk classic of the '80s'".

 In 1992, tribute album Eight Songs for Greg Sage and the Wipers was released by Tim/Kerr as a box set of four colored 7" records, featuring Wipers songs performed by Nirvana, Hole, Napalm Beach, M99, Dharma Bums, Crackerbash, Poison Idea, and the Whirlees.
 The expanded CD release, retitled Fourteen Songs for Greg Sage and the Wipers, also included covers by Hazel, Calamity Jane, Saliva Tree, Honey, Nation of Ulysses, and Thurston Moore and Keith Nealy.

-Wipers had a great influence on Nirvana.
-For example, fans can hear similarities between the bass line of Wipers' song "Potential Suicide" and Nirvana's track "Breed".
+Nirvana was also influenced by Wipers.
+Similarities can be heard between lines of Wipers' song "Potential Suicide" and Nirvana's track "Breed".
 Wipers gained significant exposure as a result of Nirvana's 1992 covers of two songs from Is This Real? ("D-7" on the EP Hormoaning, and "Return of the Rat" on the Eight Songs compilation.
 "D-7" was also released as a B-side on the UK CD single release of "Lithium" and played as part of Nirvana's 1992 live show that was later released as Live At Reading).
 Kurt Cobain's list of his top 50 albums, probably written in 1993, included the first three Wipers' albums.
 His wife, Courtney Love, whose band Hole covered "Over the Edge" both on recording and frequently at live performances, was also influenced by the band.
 German grunge band, Alien Boys named themselves from Wipers song Alien Boy.
+J Mascis of Dinosaur Jr. has cited Sage as a foundational influence on his own guitar work.
 Other bands that have cited Wipers as an influence include Mudhoney, Cloud Nothings, Hot Snakes, and Metz.